Where can I find the latest safety information from CCPS?

 What are the attendance expectations?

 Students will be expected to attend and engage in school both virtually and/or in person.
 Optimally, students should participate in classes when they are held synchronously.
 If students cannot meet with their teacher and class, they will be required to participate asynchronously.
 Students will also have asynchronous assignments.
 Student attendance will be determined by participation in the activities for each class a student is scheduled to take.
+Student attendance when attending face-to-face will be determined by the student's presence or absence on that day.
 Read more about virtual learning attendance on the Attendance page of our dashboard.

 When will a student be marked absent?